benjamin-m-hodgson/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 #### 4. Driver/Engine

 The Driver class contains the main method and any global variables.
 It calls an instance of the Game Engine, which holds the current state of the simulation- including instance variables such as grid size, simulation type, and the current grid/the state of the cells contained within it.
-The Engine class also contains a step method, which updates the state of the cells for each generation, and also the display, by calling the Screen class.
+The Engine class also contains a step method, which updates the state of the cells for each generation, by calling the updateGrid() method from the Grid class.
+The engine will also contain a method to update the root collection depending on the  group of nodes returned from the Scene() class- whether they be for the Start Screen, Animation Screen or Error Screen.

 #### 5. Screen
+The primary job of the Screen class is to manage the visual and interactive elements of the GUI.
+The Screen class contains methods such as getRoot() to return nodes to which visual elements will be attached, and makeLabel() and makeButton() to generate Text objects and buttons.
+Subclasses of the Screen class include the StartScreen() subclass, the AnimationScreen() subclass, and ErrorScreen() subclass, which all implement the method getRoot().
+These methods will return the appropriate collection of nodes which represent all features of the specific scene, including buttons, labels, and the current grid.

+The AnimationScreen() will be updated during each iteration of the step() function of the engine class.
+A separate method updateGrid() within the AnimationScreen() class will iterate through the cells during each generation (which update their own displays) and return them as a collection of nodes.
+The Engine() class will handle changing scenes between button presses and changing the Grid if the simulation type changes.

 #### 6. XML Parser
 The XML Parser is a subclass of the Game Engine.
 The Game Engine calls the XML Parser once during its initialization.
 The XML Parser reads all input files in the ‘XML’ directory of the application.
 The anticipated template for the XML files is outlined in the Design Details section.
 For each XML file/simulation, a grid and ruleset are constructed from the input parameters and stored within two hashmaps in the Game Engine class, which are protected and therefore accessible by the XML parser class.
 If the XML parser is missing data that can be easily set to a default value, such as an input parameter for a function, no error screen will be thrown.
 If it encounters a missing cell, however, an error screen is thrown.
 Once the XML parser has finished, rule sets and grids should exist for each XML file, mapped by their simulation names.